eclipse-ecal/tcp_pubsub/README.md

-# tcpub - TCP Publish/Subscribe library
+# tcp_pubsub - TCP Publish/Subscribe library

-tcpub is a minimal publish-subscribe library that transports data via TCP.
+tcp_pubsub is a minimal publish-subscribe library that transports data via TCP.
 The project is CMake based.
 The dependencies are integrated as git submodules.
-In your own Project you can either use those submodules, or provide the dependencies in your own manner.
+In your own Project you can either use those submodules as well, or provide the dependencies in your own manner.

-tcpub does not define a message format but only transports binary blobs.
+tcp_pubsub does not define a message format but only transports binary blobs.
 It does however define a protocol around that, which is kept as lightweight as possible.

 Dependencies: